mtruitt/gitignore/README.md

-# Base .gitignore for working out of root of WordPress
+# Base .gitignore for working from root of WordPress

 Ideally, you would not work out of the root of a site.
 However, hosts like WP Engine/Pantheon map git this way.